aymerick/raymond/README.md

 }
 ```

-Actually, raymond will perfom automatic string conversion, so helper will get the `"10"` string as its first argument is a `string`, and outputs:
+Actually, raymond perfoms automatic string conversion.
+So because the first parameter of the helper is typed as `string`, the first argument will be converted from the `10` integer to `"10"`, and the helper still outputs:

 ```html
 10 VALJEAN